epklein/epklein.github.io/_books/how-to-win-friends-and-influence-people.md

 ## Summary

-This is one of my favorite books; One that I highly recommend everyone to read.
-I already read it twice and it is always worth reading it again.
+This is one of my favorite books, and I highly recommend it to everyone.
+I have already read it twice, and it is always worth reading again.

-A must-read for people that want to develop better personal and professional relationships.
+It is a must-read for people who want to develop better personal and professional relationships.
 It is one of the best-selling books of all time, first published almost a century ago, but it is still a relevant reading about influence.

 It is a great lesson about relationships, [influence](/tags#influence), and, why not, [leadership](/leadership).
-Why?
-Because leadership is all about influencing other people.
-And I think Carnegie's lessons are really inspiring.
+Leadership is all about influencing other people, and I think Carnegie's lessons are really inspiring.

-So let's jump to its principles.
+So, let's jump to its principles.

 ### Fundamental techniques in handling people